Problem

 1. Build-Time Extraction

-During the build process, docmd processes your Markdown files to extract only the most relevant text for indexing.
+During the build process, docmd processes Markdown files to extract relevant text for indexing.
 It automatically strips out:

-- Markdown syntax characters that don’t add semantic value.
+• Markdown syntax characters that lack semantic value.

-This ensures that the indexer only receives clean, meaningful text, which significantly reduces the final index size.
+This ensures the indexer only receives clean, meaningful text, reducing the final index size significantly.

 2. Strategic Indexing with Frontmatter

-You can use Frontmatter to explicitly control how a page is indexed.
-For example, if a page contains large amounts of repetitive data (like raw JSON logs) that aren’t useful for search, you can choose to index only the headers and metadata.
+Use Frontmatter to explicitly control how a page is indexed.
+If a page contains repetitive data (like raw JSON logs) that aren’t useful for search, index only the headers and metadata.

 ---